Tomasz Kędziora: Dynamo Kyiv

 On 11 July 2017, Kędziora signed a four-year contract with Ukrainian club Dynamo Kyiv.

 Return to Lech Poznań

 On 7 March 2022, FIFA announced that due to the Russian invasion of Ukraine, all contracts of foreign players in Ukraine were suspended until 30 June and they were allowed to sign with clubs outside Ukraine until the latter date, with the transfer window being reopened for such players to sign and get registered for the new club until 7 April.
 On 17 March, Kędziora returned to Lech Poznań until the end of the season under that condition.

 PAOK

 On 29 January 2023, Kędziora joined Greek club PAOK on loan until the end of the season.
 It was extended for another twelve months on 11 July 2023.

 On 10 July 2024, Kędziora terminated his contract with Dynamo by mutual consent.
 Three days later, he moved to PAOK on a permanent basis, signing a two-year deal with an option for a further year.

+Return to Dynamo Kyiv

+On 19 June 2026, Kędziora returned to Dynamo Kyiv, signing a two-year contract.